 When a Maryland doctor ignores these signs, either before or after you have suffered a stroke, it could be because they were acting negligently and breaching their duty of care.
-If that’s the case, victims should hire a Maryland medical mistakes lawyer immediately.
+If that’s the case, victims should immediately hire a Maryland medical mistakes lawyer.

 Generally, severe headaches are an initial warning sign of a stroke in young people.
 If a Maryland doctor doesn’t abide by their duty of care and run the proper tests, they may send you home with painkillers to lessen your headache, missing the fact that a stroke is impending.